Abelia

+Abelia /əˈbiːliə/ is a genus of flowering plants in the honeysuckle family, Caprifoliaceae.
+The genus currently includes six species native to China, Taiwan, and Vietnam.

+The genus previously contained about 30 species and hybrids.
+Molecular phylogenetic studies showed that the genus was not monophyletic.
+Abelia section Zabelia was raised to the genus Zabelia, and the majority of Abelia species have been transferred to other genera, including Diabelia, Lonicera, and Vesalea.

 Description

-Species formerly placed in Abelia are shrubs from 1–6 m tall, native to eastern Asia (Japan west to the Himalaya) and southern North America (Mexico); the species from warm climates are evergreen, and colder climate species deciduous.
+Species of Abelia are shrubs from 1–6 m tall.
+Species from warm climates are evergreen, and colder climate species deciduous.
 The leaves are opposite or in whorls of three, ovate, glossy, dark green, 1.5–8 cm long, turning purplish-bronze to red in autumn in the deciduous species.
 The flowers appear in the upper leaf axils and stem ends, 1-8 together in a short cyme; they are pendulous, white to pink, bell-shaped with a five-lobed corolla, 1–5 cm long, and usually scented.
 Flowering continues over a long and continuous period from late spring to fall.